 Catheter is inserted

-After you are sedated, the surgeon inserts a thin, flexible tube called a catheter through a femoral artery in the thigh and carefully guides it to the narrowed part of the iliac artery.
+You may be asleep for the procedure.
+Or you may be awake.
+You will get medicine to prevent pain and help you relax.
+Then the doctor inserts a thin, flexible tube called a catheter into a blood vessel.
+In this image, the catheter is inserted into the femoral artery in the thigh and carefully guided to the narrowed part of the iliac artery.
 A wire inside the catheter is used to guide tools, including a small balloon, into the artery.

 Balloon is inflated, stent is expanded